 Outdoor cats eat food grainAs winter weather really sets in, don't forget to help keep your cats warm and safe.
 Help your cats remain healthy during the colder months by following these simple guidelines.

 • The winter season can be harsh on cats, so you should fortify their coat.
-Supplementing their diet with essential fatty acids that will cause the coat to grow a bit thicker for the cold months.
-Vegetable oils such as canola oil, safflower oil, soybean oil, butter and fish oils are high in these fatty acids.
+Supplementing their diet with essential fatty acids will make the coat grow a bit thicker for the cold months.
+Vegetable oils such as canola oil, safflower oil, soybean oil, butter, and fish oils are high in these fatty acids.
 They can be added to the food.
-Cats do have a preference for the fish oils!
+Cats do have a preference for fish oils!

-• Increase your cat’s supply of food, particularly protein, to keep her fur thick and healthy through the winter months.
+• Increase the cat’s food supply, particularly protein, to keep her fur thick and healthy through the winter months.
 So long as your cat does not have a weight problem, give her extra food and treats during the winter months to help her keep warm.

-• Give your cat vitamins E and B-complex that will strengthen the tissues and make cats more resistant to cold weather.
+• Provide vitamins E and B-complex that will strengthen the tissues and make cats more resistant to cold weather.
 Be careful, though, because providing additional vitamins can actually cause imbalances in diet and medical problems.

 • Be particularly gentle with elderly and arthritic cats during the winter.
-The cold can leave their joints extremely stiff and tender, and they may become more awkward than usual.
-Stay directly below these cats when they are climbing stairs or jumping onto furniture.
+The cold can leave their joints extremely stiff and tender, making them more awkward than usual.
+Stay directly below these cats when climbing stairs or jumping onto furniture.
 Consider modifying their environment to make it easier for them to get around.
-Make sure they have a thick, soft bed in a warm room for chilly nights.
+Ensure they have a thick, soft bed in a warm room for chilly nights.

 • Keep fireplaces screened.
-Cats luxuriate in its warmth.
+Cats luxuriate in their warmth.
 However, if they lie too close to the fire, they are in danger of hot cinders or sparks.
-Fireplace heat also contributes to dry skin.
-Fumes from the fireplace may cause respiratory problems in some cats.
+Fireplace heat also contributes to dry skin, and fumes from the fireplace may cause respiratory problems in some cats.

-• If you have to take your cat to the vet, put a hot water bottle in the carrier.
-You can also put the cat's bed in the dryer for a few minutes before putting it into the carrier.
+• If you have to take your pet to the vet, put a hot water bottle in the carrier.
+You can also dry the cat's bed for a few minutes before putting it in the carrier.
 A cover or towel on the carrier is good for blocking draughts.

 • Keep your pet's coat well-groomed.
 Matted fur won't properly protect your pet from the cold.

-• Keep your cat outside as the weather starts getting colder so she can adapt.
-She or he needs to physically adjust to the temperature change, grow a thicker coat and build up a resistance to the weather.
+• Keep the cat outside as the weather gets colder so she can adapt.
+Cats need to physically adjust to the temperature change, grow a thicker coat and build up a resistance to the weather.

 • Cats that spend a lot of time outdoors need more food in the winter because keeping warm depletes energy.
-So cat owners may also have to change the eating habits of their pets during the winter.
+Therefore, cat parents may also have to change their pets' eating habits during the winter.

-• Check food and water often to make certain they are fresh and not frozen.
+• Check food and water often to ensure they are fresh and not frozen.
 Don't use metal bowls outside during the winter.
 Your cat's tongue may accidentally stick to the bowl.
-Sometimes the cat owners don't realize that a water bowl has frozen and their cats can't get anything to drink.
-The cats that don't have access to clean, unfrozen water are more likely to drink out of puddles or gutters, which can be polluted with oil, antifreeze, household cleaners and other chemicals.
+Sometimes cat owners don't realize that a water bowl has frozen and their cats can't get anything to drink.
+Cats without access to clean, unfrozen water are more likely to drink out of puddles or gutters, which can be polluted with oil, antifreeze, household cleaners, and other chemicals.

-• Especially important for every outdoor cat is to have a safe shelter for the cold winter nights and an insulated wooden cat house would be a good idea.
-The house should be large enough for turning around, yet small enough to conserve body heat.
+• Every outdoor cat needs a safe shelter for the cold winter nights, and an insulated wooden cat house would be a good idea.
+The house should be large enough for turning around yet small enough to conserve body heat.
 The floor should be raised a few inches off the ground and covered with cedar shavings or straw.
 The house should be turned away from the wind, and its doorway should be covered with waterproof burlap or heavy plastic.

-• During the winter, cats sometimes sleep under the hood of your cars or in the garage where it is warm and comfortable.
+• During the winter, cats sometimes sleep under the hood of cars or in the garage, which is warm and comfortable.
 You should be aware that the antifreeze is of particular concern, as it can be deadly for cats that lick it from garage floors.
-If your cat sleeps under the hood of your car, when you start the motor she could get stuck or flung about by the fan belt, causing serious injury or even death.
+If the kitty sleeps under the hood of your car, when you start the motor, she could get stuck or flung about by the fan belt, causing serious injury or even death.
 To prevent this, bang loudly on the hood and sides of your car before turning on the ignition to give the cat a chance to escape.

 LEARN HOW CAN HELP STRAY AND FERAL CATS